-a) The aggregate amount of capital | It does not hold here.
-The assets, liabilities, revenue and expenses deficiencies in all subsidiaries not of the subsidiaries are combined with the BBL's consolidated audited included in the consolidation that financial statement as of year ended December 31, 2017 which ensures the elimination of inter-company transactions, balances and intra-group gains on transactions between group companies.
+It does not hold here.
+The assets, liabilities, revenue and expenses of the subsidiaries are combined with the BBL's consolidated audited financial statement as of year ended December 31, 2018 which ensures the elimination of inter-company transactions, balances and intra-group gains on transactions between group companies.